cosimoNigro/agnpy/docs/index.rst

 -----------
 References
 ..........
 Notation and basic formulas are borrowed from [DermerMenon2009]_ which constitutes the fundamental reference for this code.
-The implementation of synchrotron and synchrotron self-Compton radiative processes relies on [DermerMenon2009]_ and [Finke2008]_; for the external Compton radiative processes [Dermer2009]_ and [Finke2016]_ are the main references.
+The implementation of synchrotron and synchrotron self-Compton radiative processes relies on [DermerMenon2009]_ and [Finke2008]_; [Dermer2009]_ and [Finke2016]_ are instead the main references for the external Compton radiative processes.

 Implementation
 ..............
 The numerical operations are delegated to `numpy arrays <https://numpy.org>`_, all the physical quantities computed are casted as `astropy Quantities <https://docs.astropy.org/en/stable/units/>`_.

 License
 -------